Course Placement Guide

 Students just need to be able to add, subtract, multiply, and divide one-digit numbers.
 That’s it!

-All other topics are reviewed and retaught (including arithmetic, integers, fractions, decimals, and percents).
-It is designed to fill in gaps from elementary and middle school math, and introduce a student to the world of algebra, preparing them for high school algebra 1.
+All other topics are reviewed and retaught throughout the course, including basic arithmetic, integers, fractions, decimals, and percents.
+This course is designed to fill in gaps from elementary and middle school math and to gently introduce a student to the world of algebra, preparing them for high school algebra 1 and beyond.

 Algebra 1